PaulStapel/PaulStapel.github.io/content/productive-procrastination.md

 #### Closing thoughts
 In the end, I find productive procrastination to be a worthwhile method when done properly.
-It is no entry-level habit, as it can lead to avoidance of tasks, but I find it useful when done right.
+If used consciously, it will boost your performance on small tasks.
+As long as you're careful not to overdo it, I would suggest giving it a try.
 I always try to experiment with different ways to stay productive, and I absolutely urge you to do the same :)

 Signing off, have a lovely day!